ahmadiehsan/personal_docs/docs/ai/neural_network/regularization/noise_injection.md

 === "Standard"

-    Standard noise injection involves adding random noise directly to the input data during training.
+    Standard Noise Injection involves adding random noise directly to the input data during training.
 This helps the model become less sensitive to small changes and improves its ability to generalize to unseen data.

 === "FGSM"

-    **Fast Gradient Sign Method (FGSM)** is a technique for creating adversarial examples by adding a small, targeted perturbation to input data, pushing the model to misclassify.
+    Fast Gradient Sign Method (FGSM) is a technique for creating adversarial examples by adding a small, targeted perturbation to input data, pushing the model to misclassify.

     It works by calculating the gradient of the loss function with respect to the input and applying a slight adjustment in the direction that maximizes the model's error.
     The input data is slightly changed by a small amount, controlled by a factor called $\epsilon$, to create an "adversarial example" that can fool a machine learning model.